Syd'Quan Thompson: 2008 season

 In 2008, he started in all 13 games at cornerback and as served as the punt returner.
 He recorded four interceptions for 128 yards and 18 passes defended.
 Against Washington State, he set a school single-game record with 108 interception return yards.
 In that game, he intercepted one pass and returned it 90 yards, before being caught by Washington State running back Christopher Ivory five yards short of the goal line.
 California scored on its ensuing possession, but Thompson reported he was teased by his teammates and asserted that he "was good for the first 40 yards, but then my back and my hip started tightening up".
 Against Colorado State, he returned a punt 73 yards for a touchdown, for which he was named the Pac-10 Special Teams Player of the Week.
-Thompson received the team's Andy Smith Award for most playing time, and he was named to the All-Pac-10 first team.
+Thompson was named to the All-Pac-10 first team.

 2009 season

-Thompson is on the watch list for the 2009 Lott Trophy, which is an award bestowed upon the nation's best defensive player with strong character.
-He has also been declared a preseason All-American by many various publications.
-In preseason predictions for California, many analysts have named California's secondary a major strength, largely because of Thompson.
-When asked to name his four most important teammates, California linebacker Worrell Williams included Thompson as the only defensive player.
-He said, "So what's that tell you?
-He's going to shut down one side of the field when he's out there."
+Prior to the 2009 season, Thompson was named a preseason All-American by Athlon Sports, The Sporting News, and other national publications.
+The Austin-American Statesman and ESPNU considered Thompson key to a strong California secondary.
+One teammate, California linebacker Worrell Williams, said in an interview with the San Francisco Chronicle that Thompson would "shut down one side of the field when he's out there."